-Tree Management Plan (TMP) - a plan in accordance with this Plan-for the short, medium and long-term management of trees in Local Green Spaces and other areas in the Knightsbridge Neighbourhood Area.
+Tree Management Plan (TMP) - a plan for the short, medium and long-term management of trees in Local Green Spaces and other areas in the Knightsbridge Neighbourhood Area.

 Urban forest - urban forests comprise all the trees and other vegetation within an urban area.
 It incorporates vegetation in streets, parks, gardens, plazas, campuses, river embankments, wetlands, railway corridors, community gardens, green walls, balconies and roofs.
 Every part of the city contributes in some way to the urban forest as a whole.
 It is distinct from wild or naturally occurring forests and is often deliberately planted.